NyxProtogenoi/Videos-Azarosos/README.md

 =============

 ## [ES] ##
 Programa que elige una película, o cualquier tipo de video, al azar.
-Para cuando no sabés que ver pero tampoco querés ponerte a ver qué tenés.
+Para cuando no sabés qué ver pero tampoco querés ponerte a ver qué tenés.

 ## [EN] ##
 An application that chooses randomly a movie -or any kind of video- for you.
 Made for those times when you don't know what you want to watch but neither do you want to check out what you have stored to watch.